Leaderboard

 New Tatt

-7 points -
+7 points

-7 points -
+7 points

-Just wanted to share some new flash I got yesterday, my favorite tattoo shop was running a Friday the 13th promotion and I decided to go for it!
+5. Just wanted to share some new flash I got yesterday, my favorite tattoo shop was running a Friday the 13th promotion and I decided to go for it!
 Getting custom drawn flash is so much fun. you can really tell how much the artists love each one of their drawings and I am always proud to wear the best of their work.
 Tattoos like this make me very happy 😊 This one was done by Max at Pretty Sturdy Tattoo in Denver.
 He has tattooed me before, I love his work.
 Really all the artists at the shop are amazing- the shop is covered floor to ceiling in all their flash paintings and it’s just really cool.
 I’m pretty sure my whole arm will be covered in their tattoos eventually.
 This pic is from last night right after I cleaned it up and put my first saniderm dressing on it.
 I bled a lot more than I usually do with this one, but maybe it was just a tender spot.
 Today it looks pretty gnarly but it has calmed down quite a bit and doesn’t sting as much.
-We are well on the way to a smooth healing process6 points -
+We are well on the way to a smooth healing process

 6 points